 Manuscripts are being solicited for an upcoming special issue of the Journal of Public Policy & Marketing (JPP&M) dedicated to marketing-based initiatives to counter radicalization.
 Broadly speaking, “radicalization” is defined as a process that entails socialization into an extremist belief system that sets the stage for intolerance or even violence toward individuals with a different worldview (Borum 2011; Braddock 2015; Trip et al. 2019).
 This special issue is interested in empirical research examining any phenomenon that fits this broad definition, such as jihadi radicalization, radical groups that promote hate and/or violence (e.g., white supremacy movements), conspiracy theories, fake news, and racism toward minorities, to name a few.
-For instance, research that documents the current global movement against racism toward black communities could be a good fit with this special issue.
-Importantly, we solicit manuscripts that use a clear marketing lens to understand a precise radicalization issue.
+For instance, research that documents the current global movement against racism toward Black communities could be a good fit with this special issue.
+Given the growing threat of homegrown terrorism and its ripple effects on socioeconomic and political life, this special issue also welcomes any research that may contribute to our understanding of this phenomenon and ways to counter it more effectively Importantly, we solicit manuscripts that use a clear marketing lens to understand a precise radicalization issue.
 In line with the focus of JPP&M, the implications for public policy must be clear, important, and salient throughout the manuscript.

 Consistent with the editorial orientation of JPP&M (Martin and Scott 2020), we are looking for manuscripts tackling large issues that could “make a difference” in helping policy makers in their prevention efforts.
 Although there is research studying radicalization in other disciplines (e.g., sociology, political science, psychology), we noticed that marketing has been mainly absent from these discussions.This situation is unfortunate because marketing has much to offer to help understand and prevent radicalization.
 In line with JPP&M’s vision (Martin and Scott 2020), the general purpose of this special issue is to invite marketing scholars to join this discussion and to show policy makers the vital role that marketing could play in preventing radicalization and reducing its related outcomes (such as hate, intolerance, racism, oppression, and injustice).
 Specifically, we believe that marketing could provide unique insights (1) to better understand the online process leading to radicalization and (2) to design effective marketing-based tools to prevent radicalization.
 Read more about potential avenues for these topics below.